Why you shouldn’t share pictures of your Covid tests online

 “Our advice would be to avoid posting it on social media, don’t share the code from the lateral flow you have taken because others could register it as their test.”

-Fake Covid passes are in circulation in France, where authorities began investigating online networks selling them earlier in December.
+Fake Covid passes are also known to be in circulation in France, where authorities began investigating online networks selling them earlier in December.

 Officials had identified several thousand fake Covid health passes in use around the country, interior minister Gerald Darmanin said.